*This post may contain affiliate links.

 And just one more side-note to this Bakery Tour stop: after savoring our treats at Birchgrove, we explored the downtown Montpelier shops, including Bear Pond Books and Woodbury Mountain Toys.
 We also had fun exploring Antiques At 110 Main, and there I came across this little play family.

-I could not pass by without clicking a quick photo of the toy dad, with his stylish cardigan and turtleneck, and sporting a bewildered expression.
-With a confused jumble of kids on a couch, and a checked-out mom, it seemed to me a funny little snapshot of what parenting can often feel like!
+I could not resist clicking a quick photo of the toy dad, with his stylish cardigan and turtleneck, and sporting a bewildered expression.
+With a confused jumble of kids on a couch and a checked-out mom—it seemed to me a funny little snapshot of what parenting can often feel like!

 Birchgrove Baking is located at 279 Elm Street in Montpelier, VT.
 In their café you can enjoy tarts, cookies, cakes, and breakfast pastries, along with plenty of coffee and other hot drinks.
 They have savory pastries available, and the offerings change every day.
 You can also order dazzling wedding and custom cakes.
 Find out more on their website: click here!

-The King Arthur Flour Vermont Bakery Tour consists of eight bakeries scattered over the northern half of Vermont.
-Participants visit the bakeries, taste the fine baked goods, and have their Bakery Passport stamped at each.
-The completed passport can then be redeemed for an exclusive Bakery Tour tote bag!
-Visit this link, King Arthur Flour Vermont Bakery Tour for more information.
+The old King Arthur Flour Vermont Bakery Tour consisted of eight bakeries scattered over the northern half of Vermont.
+Participants visited the bakeries, tasted the fine baked goods, and had their Bakery Passport stamped at each.
+The completed passports were then redeemed for an exclusive Bakery Tour tote bag!